 What advice would you give to students as they prepare for their practicum?
 I would advise all students to go into their experience with an open mind and a lot of patience.
 Sometimes, it will seem that the theories and strategies we learn in the classroom are not helping us in real life, and I personally found that it helps to keep from getting frustrated at one’s lack of experience in dealing with new, unfamiliar situations.
 I also felt that sometimes, the practicum experience was not quite what I had expected it to be on paper.
 What I would tell myself constantly is that this is a learning experience, and as long as I use this new knowledge to better my overall skill set, I can always use that to advance my future prospects.
 The one thing I would advise future students when it comes to their practicum search is that it is always a good idea to get started early on.
 Sakai usually has a lot of resources to help out with that.
 It is also important to stay connected with other students and sign up for weekly listservs because you may stumble upon opportunities that you may not have seen otherwise.

 Tell me about the planning process for your practicum.
 I connected with a PHLP alum that I knew.
-She basically passed my name around to people in the field just in case there was someone who was working a project.
-I also emailed around myself to see if anyone needed a student to work on a research project.
-Eventually, I found the project with Dr. Brewer and Dr. Gilkey, which was perfect since it is related to my background as a pediatrician.
+She shared my CV and interests with people in the SPH and elsewhere, just in case there was someone who was working on a project of interest.
+I also emailed to labs and professionals myself to see if anyone needed a student to work on a research project.
+Eventually, I found the HPV vaccination project with Dr. Brewer and Dr. Gilkey, which was perfect since it is related to my background as a pediatrician.

 What tasks did you complete during your practicum?
-I built a survey to create a large survey.
-I was responsible for both the content and the questions.
-Through previous research, the team identified 28 messages that are commonly used in the public health field along with seven concerns that parents have regarding the vaccination.
-We included different platforms of messages like printed information and video messages (which I delivered!) within the survey so that parents could rate each one on effectiveness.
+Through previous research, the team that I was working with identified 28 messages that are commonly used by physicians to promote HPV vaccination.
+In addition, the researchers identified seven concerns that parents have regarding the HPV vaccination.
+The goal was to find the “best” messages to address these seven concerns.
+Together, we created a survey of approximately 100 questions, which was sent nationally through a survey corporation, to parents of adolescents.
+We included different platforms of messages in written form and embedded video messages (which I was filmed delivering!) within the survey so that parents could rate each one on perceived effectiveness.

 What skills did you develop through your experience?
-I definitely developed the art of wordsmithing when I put together the survey.
+I definitely developed the art of culling through information, helping design the questions for the survey, and “wordsmithing” with my lab team.
 I also gained skills related to project management.
 This particular area was a big learning experience for me because I am pediatrician coming from private practice.
-In this setting, I act as my own boss, so I don’t have many opportunities to work in a team.
+In the practice setting, I am independent, so I don’t have many opportunities to work in a large team.
 I was able to work in a more team-oriented environment to meet a common goal through my practicum.
-I also enhanced my presentation skills.
-Although I am used to teaching in front of medical students, I am not used to speaking in front of a camera.
-For me, both scenarios are completely different experiences even though both involve presenting information.
+This work helped me to enhance my presentation skills.
+Although I am used to teaching medical students, I am not used to speaking in front of a camera.
+For me, this was a completely different experience and a very challenging one!

 What is your favorite moment from the practicum?
-Even though I was extremely nervous about speaking in front of a camera, I would have to say that my favorite moment from my practicum was filming for the videos for the survey.
+Even though I was extremely nervous about speaking in front of a camera, I would have to say that my favorite moment from my practicum was filming the videos to be embedded in the survey.
 Staff from the Odum Institute filmed me and were really encouraging throughout the process.
-The film crew said, “you’re a natural,” which really made feel good!
-I was really able to step out of my comfort zone and grow through that experience.
-Filming for the video also opened up new opportunities for me professionally.
-After my practicum, I was employed by the project to conduct webinars for physicians and other healthcare staff on how to effectively communicate about the HPV vaccination based on the results from the survey.
+The film crew said, “you’re a natural,” which really made me feel good!
+I was able to step out of my comfort zone and grow through that experience.
+Participating in this practicum also opened up new opportunities for me professionally.
+After my practicum was completed, I was employed by the project team to conduct live webinars for physicians and other healthcare staff on how to effectively communicate about the HPV vaccination, based on the results from our survey.

 What advice would you give to students as they prepare for their practicum?
 Something that was really helpful for me was to make a long list of what I would like to learn through my practicum experience.
 This list could involve both skills and specific content areas.
 This process really helped me hone in on my professional goals and also helped with my search for a project.
 I would also recommend that students look up people within public health especially in their area of interest.
-Don’t be afraid to contact them and ask if they have any relevant projects that they would like someone to help out with.
+Don’t be afraid to contact them and ask if they have any relevant projects that you’d be able to join.
 Lastly, I would encourage students to try something new and go out of their comfort zone.
-I learned that from my own practicum through the videos.
+I learned that from my own practicum experience.